mark-villanueva/HRIS_PUPSMB/README.md

-# Human Resource Information System using Laravel Filament
+# HRIS using Laravel Filament

-Make sure you have the latest versions of Nodejs ^18, PHP ^8.2, Composer, & DBMS such as PHPmyadmin installed in your device.
+Make sure you have the latest versions of Nodejs ^18, PHP ^8.2, Composer, & MySQL ^8.0 installed in your device.

-You can download/use Laravel Herd https://herd.laravel.com/windows to easily install Node.js, PHP, & Composer but Mysql isn't part of the free package.

-Alternatively, you can download/use Laragon https://laragon.org/download/index.html but you still have to download Composer https://getcomposer.org/Composer-Setup.exe separately and update the included PHP & Node.js to the latest version,

 ## Installation